zdenekp62/Nowcasting/Notebooks/StockMarket/README.md

 This excel file was copied into the StockMarket directory for version control.
 * EDA_TSX_listed.Rmd: EDA of TSX construction companies analyzed previously.
 Identify and anlayze properties to build stock indices.
-* Build_Stock_Indices.Rmd: Downloads the stock data and builds indices.
+* Build_Stock_Indices.Rmd: Downloads the stock data from Yahoo and builds indices.
+*